memtt/malt/README.md

 About stacks
 ------------

-MALT use two ways to rebuild stacks, the default one rely on glibc backtrace but we observe severals segfaults on some intel tools such as Intel OpenMP and Intel MPI so we also provide a more robust approach based on libunwind if present on your system at build time.
+MALT use two ways to rebuild stacks, the default one relies on glibc backtrace but we observe several segfaults on some intel tools such as Intel OpenMP and Intel MPI so we also provide a more robust approach based on libunwind if present on your system at build time.
 You can provide it with :